 - Support is provided to latecomers to Welsh-medium provision in the primary sector in response to requests from individual schools.
-The support is delivered through a combination of teacher support and classroom assistant support. - Following their Welsh-medium immersion education, pupils are expected to be able to follow the whole curriculum through the medium of Welsh.
+The support is delivered through a combination of teacher support and classroom assistant support. - Following their Welsh-medium immersion education and effective after care trochi support, pupils are expected to be able to follow the whole curriculum through the medium of Welsh.
 The aim is that every pupil will follow the Welsh first language programme of study. - In order to improve the provision and provide more access for pupils, a virtual immersion programme has been piloted successfully during the Covid pandemic.
-The Athrawon Bro resources and weekly input are having a positive impact on the language acquisition of most learners.
+The Swyddogion y Gymraeg resources and weekly input are having a positive impact on the language acquisition of most learners.
 Positive feedback has been received by the schools.
-A new cohort (latecomers to Welsh attending Ysgol Pennant and Cwm Banwy) started the virtual immersion provision on in May 2021.
+A new cohort (latecomers to Welsh attending Ysgol Pennant and Cwm Banwy) started the virtual immersion provision on in May 2021. - The authority established a new Welsh language Trochi (immersion) centre to support pupils who move into Powys with little or no Welsh language skills as a pilot in the autumn term 2021 and also until the February half term 2022 so that the pupils had the 12-week immersion provision.
+The Trochi

-6 PLASC 2021 - Study Welsh as a First Language.
+10 PLASC 2021 - Study Welsh as a First Language.